Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended.
 Virtually identical to the Thick Padded Exec.
 Chair, with some slight tweaks to the dimensions.

-There’s very little difference between this chair and the one we just described, with the key thing being that this one doesn’t recline quite a far back (120 degrees here, vs. 145 for the Thick Padded Exec.
-Chair).
+There’s very little difference between this chair and the one we just described.
+The key thing is that this one doesn’t recline quite as far back (120 degrees here, vs. 145 for the Thick Padded Executive Chair).

-The dimensions are slightly different too, and there’s a small difference in the seat height range.
-So really, the deciding factor for choosing this chair over that will be:
+The dimensions are slightly different, too, and there’s a small difference in the seat height range.
+So, the deciding factor for choosing this chair over that will be:

-We won’t linger on this topic, as these chairs are quite similar.
-In our view, Viva Office could simplify their product line greatly by streamlining.
+We won’t linger on this topic, as these chairs are similar.
+However, Viva Office could greatly simplify its product line by streamlining it.

-Better product standardization, combined with a more robust gas lift could see them eliminating many models because a single model would accommodate a broader swath of the market.
+Better product standardization, combined with a more robust gas lift, could see them eliminate many models because a single model would accommodate a broader market.

 Viva1547L Double Padded High Back Office Chair